clairewang0620-netizen/French6/README.md

 ## Audio Configuration

-This project uses a standard HTML5 Audio implementation to ensure compatibility across iOS and Android WebViews (including WeChat).
+This project uses standard HTML5 Audio tags pointing to local MP3 files.

 - Audio files are located in `public/audio/`.
-- The core logic is handled in `src/services/audioService.ts`.
+- Logic is handled in `src/services/audioService.ts`.
+- Currently configured to use `fr_sample.mp3` for demonstration purposes.

 ## Project Structure